-Particularly in the African-American community, religion and politics often blurs, leading some in our communities to broadly support the Israeli government because of their Christian faith.
-It is not widely known that there are many Jewish people who speak out against the human rights violations of the Israeli government, but their voices are not often heard.
-There is also the commonly held belief that Palestinians are racists who owned slaves, therefore are not “worthy” of African-American support.
+Religion and politics, unfortunately, often mix, leading many people to loudly support the Israeli government because of their Christian faith.
+Many Jewish people who speak out against the human rights violations of the Israeli government, but their voices are not often heard.
+In some corners of the Black community, there is also the commonly held belief that Palestinians are racists who enslaved our people and are, therefore, unworthy of Black American support.

-In our exclusive interview, Attorney Troy Nkrumah, a Human Rights activist and Pan-Africanist currently serving as the President/CEO of the Anchorage Urban League, said that idea is born of ignorance and should be dispelled:
+According to attorney Troy Nkrumah, a Human Rights activist and Pan-Africanist currently serving as the President/CEO of the Anchorage Urban League, this is deeply troubling in light of African-Palestinians relations throughout history.
+In our exclusive interview, Nkrumah said that idea is born of ignorance and should be dispelled:

 “To suggest that the racist Arabs in the Sudan and in some parts of Libya are in any way the same Arabs in Palestine is just an ignorant correlation,” say Nkrumah.
 “That’s like saying the Black folks in Uganda that are using children soldiers to fight for [Lord’s Resistance Army, Joseph] Kony are the same as Nelson Mandela and the [African National Congress] ANC because they are both Black.
 That logic or lack of makes no sense.